unifiedstreaming/fmp4-ingest/ingest_spec.md

 * Status: For Discussion

 ## Overview
 This specification describes a protocol and format for media ingest from a live encoder or other media source towards media processing entities such as publishing points, origins and/or content delivery networks.
-It serves as a draft industry wide specification for live media ingest following current best practices and formats for ingest to passive or active media processing entities.

 **Diagram 1**

 Live Media Source (e.g. live encoder) -> publishing point (media processing entity) -> Content Delivery Network -> End User/client

 The workflow architecture diagram is shown in Diagram 1.
-A live encoder or media source pushes media to a media processing entity that can be either passive (pass through) or active (e.g. altering or processing the media).
+A live encoder or media source pushes media to a media processing entity that can be either passive (e.g. pass through) or active (e.g. altering or processing the media).
 The media processing entity provides functionalities for further delivery such as content stitching, encryption, packaging, manifest generation, transcoding, scalable delivery etc. The connection between a live media source and such a media processing entity or publishing point is still often based on proprietary protocols.
 This is often leading to interop issues in implementations as many specifications are incomplete or not based on the latest technologies and standards used in the industry (e.g. timed meta-data, emerging encoding standards like HEVC).

 In practice, interop problems often arise related to the file format configuration, or related to encoder settings and the transmission protocol layer.
-Protocols on top of TCP/UDP/HTTP are often used to connect the live encoder/live media source to the media processing entity/publishing point  to handle things such as synchronization or connection failures.
-When using multiple live encoders/live media sources as ingest it is important that different encoders adhere to the same protocol.
+Protocols on top of TCP/UDP/HTTP are often used to connect the live encoder/live media source to the media processing entity/publishing point and handle synchronization or connection failures.
+When multiple live encoders/live media sources serve as ingest it is important that different encoders adhere to the same protocol.
 Other interop issues  occur when passing live meta-data from broadcast workflows into cloud media processing such as based on ID3 tags, SCTE-35 markers.
 This type of meta-data ingest will also be addressed in this specification.

 This text aims at specification of interop between live encoders/media sources and streaming origins.